davismwhaley/davismwhaley.github.io/projects/gwtc-ligo-powerbi/README.md

   <figure>
   <img src="ligo2.1.webp" alt="Network SNR vs. Distance_MPC" width="650">
 </figure>
-  Each dot is a real cosmic collision showing how signal strength drops as the event gets farther away.
-Louder signals (bigger dots) come from either closer events or especially massive systems.
-This helps illustrate why LIGO can detect some huge mergers across billions of light-years but misses faint, distant ones.
+  Each dot represents a real gravitational-wave merger, showing how the strength of the signal (SNR) decreases as the event’s distance increases.
+Larger bubbles correspond to higher-mass systems, which produce louder signals and can be detected even from farther away.
+This chart makes clear why LIGO sees some massive black-hole mergers across billions of light-years while smaller or quieter events fade below detection limits at large distances.
 </figure>
 <br><br>